-After exhaustive testing, the following 5 VPNs have proven to be the best VPNs for listening to Spotify.
+After exhaustive testing, the following seven VPNs have proven to be the best VPNs for listening to Spotify.
 The TL;DR summary is:

-- NordVPN: This provider is the ideal VPN choice for music lovers.
+- NordVPN: Top VPN for Spotify.
+This provider is the ideal VPN choice for music lovers.
 The provider’s reasonably-priced extended subscription options buy reliable and speedy access to Spotify and other popular streaming services.

-- Surfshark: This provider is the budget-priced option on this list.
+- Surfshark: Low-priced VPN for Spotify.
+This provider is the budget-priced option on this list.
 Surfshark’s fast-growing global server network provides reliable access to Spotify and other streaming services.

-- ExpressVPN: This VPN provides reliable access to Spotify in numerous countries around the globe thanks to its comprehensive global server coverage, speedy connections and excellent app support.
+- ExpressVPN: Premium VPN for Spotify.
+This VPN provides reliable access to Spotify in numerous countries around the globe thanks to its comprehensive global server coverage, speedy connections and excellent app support.

-- CyberGhost: Spotify listeners who don’t have much experience with using a VPN will appreciate this provider’s easy-to-use yet powerful apps.
+- CyberGhost: One-click protection for Spotify.
+Spotify listeners who don’t have much experience with using a VPN will appreciate this provider’s easy-to-use yet powerful apps.
 CyberGhost’s wide-ranging global server network includes servers optimized for reliable streaming services like Spotify.

 When ranking the best providers to use with Spotify, I considered the following factors: